nt246/NTRES6940-data-science/analysis/lesson4-collaboration.md

 > Partner 1

-Now let's have Partner 1 clone the repository to their local computer.
+Now let's have Partner 1 clone their new repository to their local computer.
 We'll do this through RStudio like we did before, making sure to select "Open in a new Session".

 <br>